Mashed pumpkin, a side dish that is sweet, spicy and crunchy topped with coconut is a healthy alternative to mashed potatoes.

 - lemon garlic quinoa or 3-bean spicy quinoa for a high fiber vegan meal

-This post was first published in September 2018 and has been updated with new photos to give you a better experience!
+This post was originally published in September 2018 and has been updated with new photos to give you a better experience!